sairamchappidi/equalizer/README.md

-# ReactYoutubeApp
+# ReactEqualizerApp

-Its a mock youtbe application implemented using react with nested components.
+Its a mock music equalizer application implemented using react with nested components.

 ###Getting Started###